MatthewCane/channel-downloader-cron-chart/README.md

 Replace the first part of the `mount` command with whatever path you'd like the videos to end up in.

-1. `minikube start`
-2. `minikube mount $HOME/Movies/YouTube:/videos`
+1.`minikube start --mount-string="$HOME/Movies/YouTube:/videos" --mount` (Replace `$HOME/Movies/YouTube` with wherever you want the videos saved)
-3. `helm upgrade --install channel-downloader .`
+2. `helm upgrade --install channel-downloader .`

 ## Credits